The types of formula

 There are many companies that make and supply formulas for infants and children.

-- the type of formula your child needs,
+- The type of formula your child needs,

-- the cost per tin / can / pack,
+- The cost per tin / can / pack,

-- where you live (as some formula can be home delivered), and your other needs i.e. a feeding pump.
+- Where you live (as some formula can be home delivered), and your other needs i.e. a feeding pump.

 Storing ‘ready-to-use’ liquids or powders

 Unopened formula should be stored in a cool, dry place away from sunlight.
-As you buy new formula you should rotate your supply to ensure you are using the oldest products first.
+As you buy new formula you should rotate your supply to make sure that you are using the oldest products first.
 Check expiry dates on bottles / tins / cans / packs and do not use if expired.
 Do not use any dented, rusted or damaged tins; contact the supplier if you receive any products that are damaged.

 Tins of powdered formula should be used within one month from opening.
 It is recommended that you write the date you open the tin of formula on the tin, to help you know when you should discard and replace it.
 Once opened, tins should be covered and stored in a cool, dry place.

-Preparation of powders
+Preparation of powder

 Follow your Dietitian’s recipe carefully.